 3. Key Milestones and Dates

 List the five to eight most important milestones in the project with their target dates.
 Not every task.
 Not a full project schedule.
 The key checkpoints where something significant is delivered, reviewed, or approved.
-These milestones become your weekly tracking reference and your stakeholder communication anchors.
+These milestones become your weekly tracking reference.
+Track them using the free Weekly Progress Dashboard so you always know which milestones are on track and which are falling behind.

 4. Decision Authority